 Alternative anti-ageing skincare offer

-It is available to buy from the Bauer Nutrition website and comes highly recommended.
+It is available to buy online and comes highly recommended.

-This product contains proven anti-ageing ingredients such as the Botox alternative Syn-ake, which offers numerous benefits including:
+This product contains proven anti-ageing ingredients that offer numerous benefits including:

 - A reduction in wrinkles and fine lines